MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### AWS Lambda

 [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless compute service that runs code in response to events without provisioning or managing servers.
 You package functions (code + dependencies), configure triggers (API Gateway, S3, EventBridge, DynamoDB Streams, etc.), and Lambda handles scaling, concurrency, and availability.
-Architects use Lambda to build **event‑driven and micro‑batch workloads**, glue code between services, and low‑traffic APIs with cost‑efficient, pay‑per‑use pricing.
+Developers use Lambda to build **event‑driven and micro‑batch workloads**, glue code between services, and low‑traffic APIs with cost‑efficient, pay‑per‑use pricing.
 It enforces short‑lived execution and statelessness by design.

 **Typical scenario / pattern**
 A classic pattern is a serverless REST API: Amazon API Gateway routes HTTP requests to Lambda functions, which implement business logic and store data in DynamoDB or RDS.
 Another common use is event‑driven ETL pipelines where S3 uploads or Kinesis events trigger Lambdas that transform and route data.
 This style reduces operational burden and fits well for spiky or unpredictable workloads.

 ### AWS CodePipeline

 [AWS CodePipeline](https://aws.amazon.com/codepipeline/) is a fully managed continuous delivery service that orchestrates the stages of your software release process: source, build, test, and deploy.
 It integrates with CodeCommit, GitHub, CodeBuild, CodeDeploy, CloudFormation, and many third‑party tools.
-Architects use CodePipeline to encode **release workflows as code**, enforce approvals, and standardize delivery patterns across teams.
+Developers use CodePipeline to encode **release workflows as code**, enforce approvals, and standardize delivery patterns across teams.
 Pipelines automatically react to code changes and propagate artifacts through environments (dev, test, prod) with gates and manual approvals.

 **Typical scenario / pattern**
 A reference pattern is a pipeline that triggers on pushes to the main branch in a Git repository, runs builds and tests via CodeBuild, runs infrastructure changes via CloudFormation, and deploys application artifacts to ECS, EKS, or Lambda.
 Manual approval steps between stages (e.g. test → prod) enforce change control.
 This pattern promotes repeatable, auditable releases across multiple environments.